 Day 5 – Make your way to Cusco

-Today on this 10-day Peru itinerary, we wave a reluctant goodbye to the Amazon and head for the Andes.
+On day 5 of your 10-day Peru itinerary, we wave a reluctant goodbye to the Amazon and head for the Andes.
 Retracing our steps across the Lake, forest and river to Puerto Maldonado, we board a flight for Cusco, the capital of the Incan Empire.

 The rest of this day is for gentle exploring as you acclimatize to the high altitude in preparation for your trek.
 A few ideas for your time in Cusco include: